zuzann18/-Uber-Demand-Analysis/README.md

 - Provide recommendations for Uber management to capitalize on demand fluctuations.

 ## Dataset Description
+The main dataset initially contained over 10 million observations aggregated per hour and borough.
+After merging with additional datasets, it resulted in **29,101 observations across 13 variables**, including:

 The dataset consists of various features related to time, weather, and demand.
 The key columns include:

 - **pickup_dt**: Date and time of the pick-up.